Zambia : Police warns travelling public against carelessness this festivity

 Police in Muchinga Province has cautioned motorist and other road users from carelessness on the road during this festive season.

-Muchinga Province Police Commissioner Kunda Mubanga says road users need to be road smart for them to stay alive saying road traffic accidents are usually high in the festive season due to intoxication and excitement.
+Muchinga Province Police Commissioner Kunda Mubanga says road users need to be road smart for them to stay alive because road traffic accidents are usually high in the festive season owing to intoxication and excitement.

 Mr Mubanga says the police command has intensified security in all the parts of the province to curb crime and ensure that no accidents will be recorded during the festive season.

-The Police Commissioner in an interview with ZANIS in Chinsali on Tuesday also noted the need for categories of road users such as cyclists and motorcycle operators to ensure they always put on protective gear for their safety.
+The Police Commissioner in an interview in Chinsali that there is need for categories of road users such as cyclists and motorcycle operators to ensure they always put on protective gear for their safety.

 “ I warn against the breaking of road safety rules.
 I further appeal to members of the public to avoid drinking and driving as it is one of the leading causes of road traffic accidents in the Province and the country at large, “ he said.